elypia/open-agreements/src/open-copyright-transfer-agreement-1.0/open-copyright-transfer-agreement-1.0.md

 ### Intellectual Property
 * [List of Intellectual Property]

-Please indicate which party populated the Intellectual Property (“Intellectual Property”) area:
+Please indicate which party (only one) populated the Intellectual Property (“Intellectual Property”) area:

 * [ ] Beneficiary
 * [ ] Author(s)